Get all the latest data for Incheon

 Which neighborhoods have the fastest rising property prices in Incheon as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Incheon are Songdo International City (Yeonsu-gu), Cheongna International City (Seo-gu), and Geomdan New Town (also Seo-gu).
+As of 2026, the three fastest-rising neighborhoods in Incheon are Songdo-dong in Yeonsu-gu, Cheongna-dong in Seo-gu and Geomdan New Town in Seo-gu.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Incheon.